DataDog/integrations-core/squid/README.md

 ## Overview
 [Squid][1] is an open-source caching and forwarding web proxy server that operates as an intermediary between clients and servers on a network.
 It acts as a gateway, enabling clients to access various internet resources such as websites, files, and other content from servers.

-This integration provides enrichment and visualization for access and cache logs.
-It helps to visualize detailed insights into access and cache log analysis through the out-of-the-box dashboards and detection rules enhance detection and response capabilities.
+This integration provides enrichment and visualization for Squid logs.
+It helps to visualize detailed insights into Squid log analysis through the out-of-the-box dashboards and detection rules enhance detection and response capabilities.

 Additionally, it includes pre-configured monitors for proactive notifications on the following:

-1. High usage of cache digest memory
+1. High rate of server errors
-2. High number of server errors
+2. CPU usage exceeded
 3. High latency requests
-4. High number of client HTTP errors
+4. High rate of client HTTP errors

 This check monitors [Squid][1] metrics from the Cache Manager through the Datadog Agent.